-FaRS service providers must notify the department of critical incidents as soon as possible within 48 hours of incidents occurring or within 48 hours of becoming aware of incidents.
+CaPS service providers must notify the department of critical incidents as soon as possible within 48 hours of incidents occurring or within 48 hours of becoming aware of incidents.

-To notify the department, a service provider must complete the critical incident reporting template, which will be available on the department's website from July 2021, and email it to their FAM.
+To notify the department, a service provider must complete the critical incident reporting template (page 4-6), which is available on the department's website, and email it to their FAM.
 The service provider should telephone their FAM to advise the email is coming, and should confirm the department has received the email via telephone or an email read receipt.

-The critical incident reporting template includes guidance, a checklist, examples of critical incidents and factors to consider when reporting a critical incident.
+The critical incident reporting guideline and template includes guidance, a checklist, examples of critical incidents and factors to consider when reporting a critical incident.
 The department expects all service providers to be familiar with the critical incident reporting template.